8th County of London Brigade, Royal Field Artillery: Interwar

 In 1926 the unit became the first TA field artillery brigade to be mechanised, replacing their draught horses with agricultural tractors.
 By 1930, 257 (21st London) Bty had moved to South Street, Greenwich, and 260 (24th London) at Plumstead had exchanged with 259 (23rd London) at Eltham.
 Then about December 1934, Brigade HQ, 257 and 260 Btys moved to 43/45 Eltham Road, Lee Green, leaving 258 and 259 at Plumstead.

 In 1935 most of 47th (2nd London) Division was converted into 1st Anti-Aircraft Division and the remaining London units were reassigned.
 By the outbreak of war in 1939 65th Fd Bde had joined 44th (Home Counties) Division.
 When the RA adopted the term 'regiment' instead of the obsolete 'brigade' for a lieutenant-colonel's command, the unit became 65th (8th London) Field Regiment, RA, on 1 November 1938.

 After the Munich Crisis the TA was rapidly doubled in size.
 On 15 June 1939, 65th (8th London) Field Regiment created a duplicate 118th Field Regiment, RA, at Plumstead by separating 259 (23 London) and 260 (24 London) Btys.
 65th Field Rgt remained with 44th (HC) Division while 118th formed part of 12th (Eastern) Infantry Division, its second-line duplicate.

 Field regiments were now organised as Regimental HQ (RHQ) and two batteries each of 12 guns.
-These were 18-pounders of World War I pattern, though now equipped with pneumatic tyres and towed by motorised gun tractors.
+These were 18-pounders of First World War pattern, though now equipped with pneumatic tyres and towed by motorised gun tractors.
 There was a programme to replace the 18-pdr barrels with that of the new 25-pounder coming into service, giving the hybrid 18/25-pounder.